Last Updated on January 16, 2022 by

 Since lack of water in an apartment is a serious issue, the landlord and relevant management must ensure such problems get fixed.
 They should take the least time possible.
 It helps prevent the tenant from becoming aggressive.
 Some tenants may start asking for compensation if the water loss problems persist for more than 12 hours.

-If the problem is a state issue, you should report the issue to the utility services offices or the water company supplying to your building.
+If the problem is a state issue, you should report the issue to the utility services offices or the water company supplying your building.
 Reporting to these authorities helps avoid cases such as water cut-offs unknowingly.
 Millions of people have reported cases of water cut-off by the supply company without notice.
-In some cases, delayed payment of the water bills causes unexpected water turn-off.
+In some cases, delayed payment of the water bills causes unexpected water turn-offs.

 Conclusion